 Configuration

-tinx configuration is split across workspace manifests, provider manifests, lock files, and tinx home state.
+tinx configuration is split across workspace manifests, provider package manifests, lock files, and tinx home state.

 Workspace manifest